-It rates an A+ from me, not only in terms of the tremendous variety of bets open to you but also in regard to ample seating, a large number of TVs showing different sports programming, quick, efficient service at the betting window, and overall comfort level.
+For horse racing and sports bettors alike, this room rates an A+ from me, not only in terms of the tremendous variety of bets open to you but also in regard to ample seating, a large number of TVs showing different sports programming, quick, efficient service at the betting window, and overall comfort level.

 Informative handicapping aids

+Another feature I liked, and so will you, is the separate stats sheet which the casino provides for different sports.
 Serious bettors will find this sort of information a most valuable handicapping tool, so the Borgata is being very generous offering it for free.